 My Favorite Chocolate CakeGrowing up, my sister made this faithfully every year for my birthday party.
 It originally came from a cookbook from her old elementary school in San Marino.
 It is still one of my favorites!

 Nancy's Christmas Cranberry Cake with Warm Butter SauceEvery Christmas season, this dessert would finish off at least one meal with family and friends.
-It was originally called Iris’ Cranberry cake, but I didn’t know Iris—I knew it as my mom’s, Nancy’s, hence the name change.
+It was originally called Iris’ Cranberry cake, but I didn’t know Iris—I knew it as my mom’s--Nancy’s--hence the name change.
+I did modify it from the original recipe by adding eggs.
 It’s a very simple cake.
 But don’t leave the sauce off!
 It tastes like candy and it truly “makes” the cake.

 Easy Pecan PieThis pecan pie is a cinch to prepare and is the perfect addition to your holiday desserts.

 Triple Chocolate DelightThis is another recipe I created in high school.
 It's rich and chocolatey, and is a perfect dessert to make ahead and store in your freezer until ready to use.

 Whipped CreamBelieve it or not, many people don’t know how to whip cream.
 I once had someone tell me, “Here’s the Cool Whip.
 It’s the same, right?”
 Well, not exactly.
 So for those of you who haven’t ventured out in making your own, here’s the basic recipe.
 I think you’ll find it much better!

 White Chip Macadamia BarsWhile in Hawaii, I tried this recipe I found on the back of the Mauna Loa macadamia nut bag.